Le Meridien New York Central Park

 By Terry Trucco

 Viewed by appearance alone, the room was delicious, pieced together like a clever burr puzzle.
-The big, white bed nestles in a sleek wood construct that includes a small closet (with a bathrobe), cupboard space, tufted leather at the head and built-in bed lights.
+The big, white bed nestles in a sleek wood construct that includes a very small closet (with a bathrobe), cupboard space, tufted leather at the head and built-in bed lights.
 A desk stood opposite.
 I also liked the wood frame encasing the wall-mounted TV.
 But the sweet spot was the leather chaise — with a clever pull-out drawer — doubling as a window seat.
 Every room, large and small, has one.

 Larger rooms are a variation on the same theme, and they do get spacious.
 Go with one of these if you can.

 Food and drink: Kingside Restaurant, another splendid Roman & Williams visual concoction, features an ultra-contemporary, locally-sourced-when-possible menu and is run by Scott Gerber, whose hotel nightlife properties include Whiskey Blue at the W. The black-and-white setting is gorgeous with great details – rough-hewn vertical tiles, chessboard tile floor, a handsome cooking area in the rear and buttery leather banquettes the color of caramels.
 The bar in the front, with stools facing the street, is equally appealing and serves barrel-aged cocktails.
-My hamburger – the Kingside Burger – was enriched with white cheddar, a thin slice of soppressata and a tangy relish and came with a big wooden bowl of salt-and-pepper fries ($21).
-Delicious.
-And the coffee was strong and flavorful ($5).

 Amenities: A well-equipped fitness room with Technogym cardio, strength and Kinesis equipment as well as yoga and Pilates equipment (there’s a pool but it’s closed at the moment and it’s not clear when it will re-open); Free WiFi; pets under 25 lbs. allowed ($100 daily charge unless you’re in a suite); nightly turndown service; comp daily newspapers (stacks of the New York Times, Wall Street Journal and USA Today are in the sitting area); comp bottled water upon arrival; bath products by Neil George.